Photo: Acroterion / CC BY-SA 4.0 via Wikimedia Commons

 Rocky Hill Cemetery Visit

-Walk the small rural Lutheran cemetery in Frederick County, Maryland and locate the much-photographed marker of Mary Ann Fox, who died in 1783 at the age of 34.
-The marker carries a verse-form inscription describing the bleeding-stone tradition, and the stone has been replaced several times after weathering revealed mineral staining read by visitors as blood.
+Walk the small rural Lutheran cemetery in Frederick County, Maryland and locate the much-photographed bleeding tombstone, a worn eighteenth-century marker in the Fox family plot.
+The grave's epitaph is no longer legible; a brass plaque beside it carries a verse-form inscription describing the bleeding-stone tradition, and the stone has been replaced several times after weathering revealed mineral staining read by visitors as blood.

 Duration: